 In November 2019, a documentary film “Dance or Die” by Roozbeh Kaboly about the life of Ahmad Joudeh won one of 2019 International Emmy® Awards, one in the category of Arts Programming.

-In July 2016, Ahmad Joudeh danced for the souls of those who had lost their lives in the civil war at the Roman amphitheatre of Palmyra, UNESCO World Heritage.
+In July 2016, Ahmad Joudeh danced for the souls of those who had lost their lives in the civil war in Yarmouk Camp and at the Roman amphitheatre of Palmyra, UNESCO World Heritage.
 This was probably the last art performance at this theatre before it was destroyed later in the year.
 The dance was filmed by Roozbeh Kaboly, a Dutch documentary filmmaker.
 The footage was broadcast first in Kaboly's reportage about Ahmad's life in Syria under the civil war in a TV news programme in The Netherlands in August 2016, and then in many other countries.

 For more, see Documentary and Reportages by Roozbeh Kaboly.